kitnil/awesome/README.md

 - [StfalconImageViewer](https://github.com/stfalcon-studio/StfalconImageViewer) - A simple and customizable Android full-screen image viewer with shared image transition support, "pinch to zoom" and "swipe to dismiss" gestures
 - [chucker](https://github.com/ChuckerTeam/chucker) - 🔎 An HTTP inspector for Android & OkHTTP (like Charles but on device) - More Chucker than Chuck
 - [adb-event-mirror](https://github.com/JakeWharton/adb-event-mirror) - Mirror the touch/key/button events of one device onto one or more other devices in real-time
-- [Pokedex](https://github.com/skydoves/Pokedex) - 🗡️ Android Pokedex using Hilt, Motion, Coroutines, Flow, Jetpack (Room, ViewModel, LiveData) based on MVVM architecture.
+- [Pokedex](https://github.com/skydoves/Pokedex) - 🗡️ Android Pokedex using Hilt, Motion, Coroutines, Flow, Jetpack (Room, ViewModel) based on MVVM architecture.
 - [awesome-android-learning-resources](https://github.com/androiddevnotes/awesome-android-learning-resources) - 👓 A curated list of awesome android learning resources for android app developers.
 - [awesome-android-kotlin-apps](https://github.com/androiddevnotes/awesome-android-kotlin-apps) - 👓 A curated list of awesome android kotlin apps by open-source contributors.
 - [awesome-kotlin-android](https://github.com/adisonhuang/awesome-kotlin-android) - 🔥📱收集利用 Kotlin 进行 Android 开发的开源库，扩展，工具，开源项目，资料等高质量资源